jaytimm/google-ngrams-and-r/README.md

 ### 8 Summary

-While academic linguists (of the functional/cognitive/usage-based varieties) are often critical of Google n-gram data, it is still an incredible cultural resource.
+While academic linguists are often critical of Google n-gram data, it is still an incredible (cultural & linguistic) resource.
+Despite a fairly small sample of the full English One Million n-gram data set, we still get some fairly nice & intuitive results for synonyms/nearest neighbors.
+Certainly useful for exploratory purposes, as well as general pedagogical purposes.

-Many of the methodological decisions made here can certainly be tweaked to improve results.